Kafū, aged forty-one.

 The warmth resembled early summer.

-The willows along the streets remained green.
+The willows on the street remained green.

-In the garden grounds, insects still sang.
+In the garden, insects still sang.

 October 28th.